Surface code compilation via edge-disjoint paths: Surface code architecture

 Here we review some basic details of the surface code focusing on the elementary logical operations shown in \cref{fig:logical-layout}.
 This is intended as a high-level overview to provide some intuition of how the logical operations in \cref{fig:logical-layout} arise and what their resource costs are.
 For more thorough reviews of surface codes see Refs.~\cite{Bombin2013,Fowler2012,Brown2017}.

 To implement the surface code, we assume \textit{physical qubits} are laid out on the vertices of a 2D grid, with nearest-neighbor interactions allowed.
+For concreteness, we will describe here an implementation of lattice surgery with the rotated surface code with half-moon boundary~\cite{Landahl2014}, although our EDPC algorithm can use other implementations.
 A single surface code patch encodes a single \emph{logical qubit} in $2d^2-1$ physical qubits, where the odd parameter $d$ is known as the \emph{code distance} which corresponds to the level of noise protection; see \cref{fig:surfaceCodeBasics}(a).
 For clarity, within this section of the appendix we refer to physical qubits and logical qubits explicitly, however in other sections we often drop the word ``logical'' when referring to logical qubits for brevity.

 We designate every odd physical qubit as a \emph{data physical qubit} in the patch, and every even physical qubit as an \emph{ancilla physical qubit} to facilitate a \emph{stabilizer} measurement; see \cref{fig:surfaceCodeBasics}(a).
 The code space of a surface code consists of those states of the data physical qubits which are simultaneous $+1$ eigenstates of the set of stabilizer generators.
 The stabilizer generators can be associated with faces and are either $X \otimes X \otimes X \otimes X$ or $Z \otimes Z \otimes Z \otimes Z$ operators for the bulk (interior) of the code or $X \otimes X$ or $Z \otimes Z$ operators on the boundary.
 We can see that the logical $Z$ operator, $Z_L$, defined as any path of single-qubit $Z$ operators on physical qubits connecting the rough boundaries, commutes with all stabilizers.
 Similarly, the logical $X$ operator, $X_L$, is a path of $X$ operators connecting the smooth boundaries.